-The South Carolina Emergency Management Division (SCEMD) published an evacuation zone map for Berkeley, Charleston, and Dorchester counties that illustrates the region's evacuation zones and routes (see Map 2-29).
+The South Carolina Emergency Management Division (SCEMD) published a map of evacuation zones and routes for Berkeley, Charleston, and Dorchester counties (see Map 2-21).
 The proximity to and enhancement of evacuation routes is one factor in the environmental scoring of candidate projects within the LRTP.